claryzw/Cozmo/README.md

 ## File Directory
 This project includes the following file:

-* cozmo_assistant.py - Contains the main function that starts the chatbot.
+* cozmo_assistant.py - Contains the main function that starts the virtual assistant.

 ## Getting Started